numoonchld/numoonchld.github.io/_drafts/learning-to-learn-procrastination-and-memory.md

   - the narratives are superficially sound and fool your thinking
   - but in the long run they are irrational and cause loss of development

-- tests choke you because there is no strong neural foundation for the test material
+- tests choke you when there is no strong neural foundation for the test material

 - the strategies for dealing with inner zombies aren't intuitive
   - in fact it is more intuitive to give in to inner zombies